-Have you ever have a student play a piece with frequent hesitations throughout, even though you know they can play much better than that?
+Have you ever had a student play a piece with frequent hesitations throughout, even though you know they can play much better than that?
 This phenomenon can occur with all ages/levels of students.
 Why does this happen?
 What is going on when this happens?
 This article will examine possible causes of and solutions for a lack of fluency.

 A lack of fluency could be caused by a number of things: